How to Save on Shipping While Reducing Packaging Waste

 • DIM Weight Calculation

 • Consider opening or using a new distribution center.
-Shipments with the longest distance to travel cost you the most every year.
-But in 2024, this will be even more important as the longest zones are seeing the highest increases.
+Shipments with the longest distance to travel cost you the most in general.
+But in 2025, this will be even more important as the longest zones are seeing the highest increases.
 Getting closer to your customers could be a great strategy for keeping those costs down.

 • Evaluate the services you’re using.
 Ground services are the more economical option and often the transit times are comparable to what you can get with some Express/Air services.
 Where you can, utilize Ground services to save on your costs.